romariorios/apolo/README.md

     local en_run = run.env{LC_ALL = 'en_US'}
     en_run 'ls -la "foo bar"'

+Executing the command as `run.pipe` will accept many commands into the function's arguments, which will be piped into each other similar to a bash script:

+    run.pipe('ls -l', 'grep .txt', 'sort')

+Similarly, the commands can be tables of arguments:

+    run.pipe({'ls', '-l'}, 'grep .txt', {'sort'})

-It returns `true` followed by the exit code when it's successful; otherwise, it returns `nil` followed by the error string.
-That way, the user can wrap any run call with `assert`:
+Run returns `true` followed by the exit code when it's successful; otherwise, it returns `nil` followed by the error string.
+This way, the user can wrap any run call with `assert`:

     assert(en_run 'lls -la "foo bar"')  -- Error: Command not found